A/N: Dedicated to Xxzomgcheri00sxX on dA. Language, slash, and some generalizations of the French (courtesy of Pepé Le Pew).

 "To whom?"
 England scoffs.

 The elder blonde frowns at the distraught look on his lover's face.
-He then lets out another sigh and leans forward to press his lips against the American's.
-Said nation's downtrodden expression instantly disappears as he wraps his arms around his lover and takes the liberty of deepening the kiss.
+He then lets out another put-upon sigh and leans forward to press their lips together.
+America's downtrodden expression instantly disappears as he wraps his arms around his lover and takes the liberty of deepening the kiss.

-After they pull apart, America smirks.
+After they pull apart, he smirks.
 "I knew you couldn't resist me."

 "Whatever you say, America."